Infineon/btsdk-audio/README.md

 ### Overview

-This repo contains audio libraries used in BTSDK 2.0 or higher.
+This repo contains audio libraries used in AIROC BTSDK projects.
 The libraries included in this repo are:

 * avrc_controller<br/>
     * AVRC Controller<br/>